Girls Who Drive.

 Not passing on the first attempt is extremely common, and it usually means you need a little more practice in one or two areas.

-Simply return to Step 2 (Practice Driving), then retake Step 4 when you’re ready.
+Simply return to Step 2 (Practice Driving), then redo Step 4 when you’re ready.

 Many excellent drivers didn’t pass on their first try — and it says nothing about your ability to become a safe, confident driver.